“There are two great days in a person’s life – the day we are born and the day we discover why” – William Barclay

-A great passage from the book explains how purpose can push us trough the most difficult of times, how loss of hope mean a loss of life;
+A great passage from the book explains how purpose can push us through the most difficult of times, how loss of hope mean a loss of life;

 This really shows us how valuable finding your purpose in life actually is.
-Hope for better circumstances, a person you love, an action that needs completion, a reason why your are alive is essential in fighting trough difficult circumstances.
-Maybe not the intense suffering Viktor Frankl went trough but I’m sure there are other daily struggles you have to deal with.
+Hope for better circumstances, a person you love, an action that needs completion, a reason why your are alive is essential in fighting through difficult circumstances.
+Maybe not the intense suffering Viktor Frankl went through but I’m sure there are other daily struggles you have to deal with.

 Without this primary motivator we fall into a state of decay (vegetating as I like to call it).
 Without purpose, we lose life.

 Lack of purpose is actually the main cause of boredom, addiction, depression, agression and even suicide.
 Purpose these days is being replaced by the will to experience pleasure (escapism) or the will to acquire power.

 How Do We Solve This Problem?

 In 1943, Abraham Maslow (American psychologist) proposed a theory on human needs which is demonstrated by the pyramid displayed under this paragraph.
 In my opinion it gives you a clear image of what you need to pursue in order to live a meaningful life.

 Whenever your “basic needs” are fulfilled, you should start to look for the next layer of needs in order to reach your “full potential” (This goes by many names; self-actualization, creating yourself, becoming the strongest version of yourself, becoming enlightened, ….)